kaloyan-gavrilov/MasterMove/README.md

 ## What is MasterMove

 MasterMove is a mobile app designed to educate users on various topics (hobbies) and connect them with experts on the subject and other users, all in an interactive and fun way.
-Whether you want to improve your chess skills, master a new musical instrument, or perfect your photography skills,  MasterMove can be of help.
+Whether you want to become proficient in chess, master a new musical instrument, or perfect your photography skills,  MasterMove can be of help.

 ## Features